 Sucuri Details will check if your service is activated by pointing your Domain name to Firewall IP Address as showing on the table.
-Notice: in order to make your firewall active you need to point your domain name to Firewall IP address Overview showing all service details DNS records and Firewall IP to add it to your server whitelist, If you have a firewall on your hosting server (like CSF or ModSecurity), we recommend that you whitelist our IP addresses (listed below).
-As all connections to your hosting server will be passing through our firewall, by whitelisting our IP addresses, it will prevent us from being blocked incorrectly.
+Notice: To make your firewall active you need to point your domain name to the Firewall IP address Overview showing all service details DNS records and Firewall IP to add it to your server whitelist, If you have a firewall on your hosting server (like CSF or ModSecurity), we recommend that you whitelist our IP addresses (listed below).
+As all connections to your hosting server will be passing through our firewall, whitelisting our IP addresses will prevent us from being blocked incorrectly.
 Host IP address If your site runs on multiple hosting servers, you can add multiple hosting IP addresses for them to be load balanced.
 You can also provide a failover backup IP address that will be used in case your main hosting IP addresses are not responding.

 Whitelist IP address This option allows you to whitelist trusted IP addresses that will not be blocked by some of our security rules.
 Any IP address listed here will also have access to the administration panels like “administrator” or “wp-admin” if you have it restricted to only trusted IP addresses on the security settings.
 Blacklist IP address This option allows you to ban an IP address from visiting your website.
 Whitelist URL paths If a specific URL is being blocked by our Website Firewall, you can whitelist it.
 For example, if you need to use TimThumb and our hardening is preventing that, you can allow its path, (e.g.“/wp-content/themes/my_theme/timthumb.php”) Blacklist URL Paths If you have any URL that you want to block access to, you can add it here.
 Only whitelisted IP addresses will be allowed to visit them.
 This can be useful if you want to restrict access to certain pages or content.

-Security This option will add some recommended security headers to your site in order to protect you against some forms of XSS and clickjacking attacks.
+Security This option will add some recommended security headers to your site to protect you against some forms of XSS and clickjacking attacks.
 If you allow other sites to “iframe” your content, do not enable this option.
 The following headers will be added: X-XSS-Protection, X-Frame-Options.
 HTTPS/SSL Support SSL (Secure Sockets Layer) is a standard security technology for establishing an encrypted link between a server and a client.
 More specifically, SSL is a security protocol that allows sensitive information such as credit card numbers, social security numbers, and login credentials to be

 Email Reports send reports to a specified Email address.